Gene Shue: New York Knicks (1954–1956)

+Fort Wayne / Detroit Pistons (1956–1962)

-After the 1955–56 season, Shue was traded to the Fort Wayne Pistons for Ron Sobie.
+After the 1955–56 season, on April 30, 1956, Shue was traded to the Fort Wayne Pistons for Ron Sobie.
 In 1956–57 season he played his first full season for the Pistons.

 The franchise moved to Detroit the following season.
 Shue recalled the struggles during the opening game at the Detroit Olympia: "There were so many delays during the game because the floor was slippery from the ice below it, a problem that often happened.
 I didn’t like playing there because it was a large building with small crowds and you were always freezing your butt off."

 In Detroit, Shue blossomed as a player and became popular enough for the P.A. to develop the catchphrase "Two for Shue".
 He started a streak of five All-Star Game appearances and five playoff berths.

-In 1959–60 season he recorded 22.8 pts/game (6th-most in the NBA) and 5.5 rebounds/game, leading the NBA in minutes (3,338) and finishing second in free throw percentage (.872) while earning All-NBA First Team honors.
+In 1959–60 season, Shue recorded 22.8 pts/game (6th-most in the NBA) and 5.5 rebounds/game, leading the NBA in minutes (3,338) and finishing second in free throw percentage (.872) while earning All-NBA First Team honors.
 Eleven times during the season he played all 48 minutes.
 The following year, he averaged 4.3 rebounds/game, 6.8 assists/game (4th in the NBA) and 22.6 points/game (10th-most in the NBA).
 He also marked his highest field goal percentage (.421) and was named to the All-NBA Second Team.
 The 1961–62 season was his last one as star player; he averaged 19.0 pts/game and 5.8 assists/game (5th in the NBA).

+New York Knicks (1962–1963)

-In 1962, Shue was traded back to the New York Knicks for Darrall Imhoff and cash.
-In 1963, Shue was traded along with Paul Hogue to the Baltimore Bullets for Bill McGill.
+On August 29, 1962, Shue was traded back to the New York Knicks for Darrall Imhoff and cash.
+On January 3, 1963, Shue was honored with a "Gene Shue Night" as a part of a promotion when the Knicks played the Baltimore Bullets, complete with him being the featured speaker at a luncheon sponsored by Baltimore’s Sports Reporters Association and receiving the ceremonial key to the city.

+Baltimore Bullets (1963–1964)

+On October 29, 1963, Shue was traded along with Paul Hogue to his hometown team, the Baltimore Bullets, for Bill McGill.

-Coaching and executive career
+Coaching career

 As Shue moved on from playing, he would begin an NBA coaching career which would last over 22 years.
 He developed a reputation for helping bad teams become competitive.
 In 1986, the Los Angeles Times remarked, "Gene Shue has lost more games than any coach in NBA history, which is more of a testimony of Shue's coaching ability than a criticism.
 Anybody who can lose 768 games—he has won 757—and still be employed must be a good coach."